-Deliver the Year 1 Implementation Plan for the UHL Way, ensuring an improved level of staff engagement and a consistent approach to change and development reduces harm, increases efficiency and effectiveness and supports cost reduction.
+Deliver the Year 1 Implementation Plan for the UHL Way, ensuring an improved level of staff engagement and a consistent approach to change and development improves the quality of care we provide to patients, reduces harm, increases efficiency and effectiveness and supports cost reduction.
 Over 2016/17, key benefits/ measures of improvement have been set out within individual programmes and overall improvement to staff experience is monitored at quarterly intervals through the Pulse Check and on an annual basis through the National Staff Survey.